PerMedCoE/BuildingBlocks/MaBoSSG/README.md

 ## Description

-This building block uses MaBoSSG to screen all the possible knockouts of a given Boolean model.
+This building block uses MaBoSSG (the version of MaBoSS for NVIDIA GPU accelerators) to screen all the possible knockouts of a given Boolean model.
 It produces a candidate gene list formatted as a text file (single gene per row).
-More information on MaBoSSG can be found in [Stoll G. et al. (2017)](https://academic.oup.com/bioinformatics/article-lookup/doi/10.1093/bioinformatics/btx123) and in the [MaBoSSG GitHub repository](https://github.com/maboss-bkmc/MaBoSSG-env-2.0).
+More information on MaBoSSG can be found in the [MaBoSSG GitHub repository](https://github.com/sysbio-curie/MaBoSSG).

 ## User instructions